Útila Airport

 Útila Airport (IATA: UII, ICAO: MHUT) is an airport serving Útila, Islas de la Bahía, Honduras.
 It handles regional and international air traffic for the town of Útila.
-The airport is served by several airlines on a daily schedule, as well as numerous private and charter flights.
+The airport is served by two airlines on a daily schedule, as well as numerous private and charter flights.

 Útila island is 36 km offshore from the city of La Ceiba.
 The airport is 1.6 km northeast of Útila town.
 Northeast approach and departure are over the water.

 The Utila VOR-DME (ident: UTI) is 600 m south of the runway.
 The Bonito VOR-DME (Ident: BTO) is located on the mainland 22.6 nmi south of the airport.